Know Your Rights

 Meet Your Broward County Representatives

-Remember: You elect these Members of Congress.
+Remember: You elect YOUR Members of Congress.
 They represent YOUR voice in Washington, D.C., where decisions are made that impact your daily life.
 Find your Member of Congress here → congress.gov/members/find-your-member

 Florida State Government